Panaca, Nevada: History

 The area that was to become the Panaca settlement was explored by Mormons in 1857.
 Brigham Young dispatched the explorers in order to locate a potential refuge in case of a U.S. military campaign against Utah.
 The location was selected due to the Meadow Valley oasis at the headwaters of the Muddy River.
 Mormon scouts began irrigation ditches and started fields, but the site was soon deserted after the feared violence never materialized.
 Panaca was the first permanent settlement by European Americans in southern Nevada.
 It was founded as a Mormon colony in 1864.
 It began as part of Washington County, Utah, but the congressional redrawing of boundaries in 1866 shifted Panaca into Nevada.
 It is the only community in Nevada to be "dry" (forbidding the sale of alcoholic beverages), and the only community in Nevada, besides Boulder City, that prohibits gambling.

 Coke ovens here once produced charcoal for the smelters in nearby Bullionville (now a ghost town), but the town's economy is predominantly agricultural.

 The name "Panaca" comes from the Southern Paiute word Pan-nuk-ker, which means "metal, money, wealth".
 William Hamblin, a Mormon missionary to the Paiutes, established the Panacker Ledge (Panaca Claim) silver mine there in 1864.

 Geography

 According to the U.S. Census Bureau, the Panaca census-designated place has an area of 8.5 sqkm, all of it land.
 Along Nevada State Route 319 it is 19 mi east to the Utah state line and from there another 60 mi east to Cedar City, Utah.
 West from Panaca it is 1.0 mi to U.S. Route 93, at which point it is 11 mi north to Pioche and 14 mi south to Caliente.

+Transportation

+The Panaca area is served by the following highways: